fengrujie0721/Game-Purchasing-Analysis-Using-Pandas/README.md

-# Pandas-Game - Heroes of Pymoli - Purchasing Analysi
+# Game Purchasing Analysis using Pandas
 Heroesofpymoli
 Analyze the data for most recent fantasy game Heroes of Pymoli.